-Mozambique: The Model Maternity Initiative (MMI) is a national program to create health facilities that are models for high-quality, humanized maternal and newborn health (MNH) care, and that serve as clinical training sites.
+Mozambique: The Model Maternity Initiative (MMI) was a national program to create health facilities that are models for high-quality, humanized maternal and newborn health (MNH) care, and that served as clinical training sites.
 Between April 2011 and March 2013, the MMI expanded from 34 to 94 health facilities.
-These facilities provide integrated MNH services, including essential newborn care, basic emergency obstetric and newborn care, and ANC including PMTCT and malaria in pregnancy.
+These facilities provided integrated MNH services, including essential newborn care, basic emergency obstetric and newborn care, and ANC including PMTCT and malaria in pregnancy.

 Using this MCHIP platform, between April 2011 and March 2013, 200,078 pregnant women received HIV HTC for PMTCT and received their test results.
 In addition:

 - 99% of pregnant women presenting at their first ANC visit were tested for HIV.

 - Between January 2012 and March 2013, 25,456 HIV-positive pregnant women received antiretroviral therapy to reduce the risk of mother-to-child transmission.